 Arguing is a typical part of marriage; however, too much can cause tension and ultimately lead to a relationship on the rocks.
 When dealing with an argumentative significant other, a spouse has to reassess the relationship and try to get to the foundation of the arguments.
 By using effective communication methods, the problems may slowly decrease in the relationship.
 While one person may not be responsible for the other person's need to argue, working together as a couple can often strengthen the bond and allow both people to move forward in the marriage.

 All arguments stem from a problem.
 The issue may lie within the mind of the spouse or may be rooted in something troubling in the relationship.
 Whatever the real reason is for the fighting, it has to be brought to the surface in order to resolve and heal.
-To identify the root of the problem, a spouse can calmly ask questions and observe behavior leading up to fights to draw conclusions.
+To identify the root of the problem, you can calmly ask your argumentative spouse questions and observe behavior leading up to fights to draw conclusions.

 Remain Calm and Firm